 A nice little Mac OSX app for interleaving mono audio files into a multichannel file, and splitting a multichannel file into separate mono ones.
 Supports arbitrary numbers of channels.
 Released under the GPL.
-Source available on request.
+Now hosted on GitHub.

 A collection of UGen plugins for SuperCollider.
 These are included with BEASTmulchLib, but also available as a separate download here.
 Contains: